kfilyk/petri/README.md

 # petri
 A testing ground for genetic algorithms in a dynamic environment.
 Note that this program is subject to change as my experience progresses.

-INSTRUCTIONS:

-1: RUN IN FIREFOX!
+# INSTRUCTIONS

+1: Open zip file.

+2: Right-click on html file, choose firefox as browser (runs faster than safari/chrome/IE)

-2: Click "NEW RANDOM 100" to generate a random assortment of creatures.
+3: Click "NEW RANDOM 100" to generate a random assortment of creatures.

-3: Wait.
+4: Wait for five minutes.
+Most of the initial random petris will die.
+If the population dies out COMPLETELY, click "NEW RANDOM 100" again... this is the only thing to do, really, until I figure out how to ensure a base number of random petris are capable of surviving at the start.
+On average, expect the survival/propagation of 2 or 3 of the initial petris.

-Petris require some time to deviate from a non-cyclic swimming pattern (rotating only CW/CCW).
-Deviations indicate that desirable behaviours are forming out of the chaos.
-By 30-45 minutes (Generation  ~10), fluxuations in speed, eye position, and stimuli response will become noticable- note that most of these actions will still be random/useless to the creature.
+5: Once a small population has began to take off, wait another 55 minutes for anything interesting to happen.
+Petris require time to deviate from unintelligent swimming patterns (rotating only CW/CCW, not moving, eating black tiles, eating their own species, etc).
+Stopping and starting, non-cyclic swimming patterns, and the extension/rotation of eyes (small circles) will indicate that desirable behaviour paths are forming.
+Note that when fluxuations in speed, eye position, and stimuli response DO become noticable, most of these actions will still be random/useless to the creature.

+6: Watch your memory, and expect to run out eventually.
+When this happens, the simulation will stop/browser will crash.
+Your computer will be fine, but you'll have to close the browser and restart the simulation.
+That being said, I am working on a version of this code/other projects in c++, so this no longer is an issue.

+# STATS
 Clicking on any creature will bring up several statics to the right of the terrarium.
 In order from top left to bottom right, those stats are:

 (COLUMN 1)